Can I appeal a denied claim for Social Security Disability benefits?

 More than 60 percent of first-time applications for Social Security Disability (SSD) are denied each year, according to data from the Social Security Administration (SSA).
 Many of these claims are for qualifying medical conditions, but they are often rejected due to mistakes made during the filing process.

-If your initial application for SSD benefits in Tennessee or Kentucky was denied, know that you’re not alone and that your hope for benefits is not lost.
-Disability lawyer Michael Hartup has extensive experience helping SSD applicants successfully appeal their claims and recover the benefits they need.
+If your initial application for SSD benefits was denied, know that you’re not alone and that your hope for benefits is not lost.
+Tennessee disability lawyer Michael Hartup has extensive experience helping SSD applicants successfully appeal their claims and recover the benefits they need.

 Why are SSD Claims Denied?